Summer Term 2018

 Please note all our concerts will be followed by tea and coffee and a seasonal treat.
 Only 2 spaces can be allocated per family per event as we are restricted on numbers (this includes older siblings).
 We kindly request alternatives arrangements are made for babies and younger siblings.
 We hope that this advance notice gives everyone time to prepare.
 Thank you.

-Sports Day - Tuesday June 12th with June 19th as a reserve date in case of rain
+Sports Day - Tuesday June 12th starting at 9.30 am with the younger age group races followed at 10.00 am by our older age group.
+June 19th as a reserve date in case of rain.

 Parents Consultation Evening - Thursday June 28th - a time slot will be allocated nearer the time